dotXCVI/Random-Stinger-Transition/README.md

-# OBS Random Stinger Transition Script
+# Random Stinger Transition Script

 A Lua script for OBS Studio that automatically randomizes stinger transition videos with intelligent rotation and per-video transition point support.